coderofstuff/app-kaspa/doc/COMMANDS.md

 | --- | --- | --- |
 | var | 0x9000 | `len(public_key) (1)` \|\|<br> `public_key (65 bytes)` \|\|<br> `len(chain_code) (1)` \|\|<br> `chain_code (var)` |

-`public_key` here will always be `65 bytes`, represending the uncompressed public key in DER encoding.
+`public_key` here will always be `65 bytes`, representing the uncompressed public key in DER encoding.
 It is composed of `0x04` followed by `32 bytes` for the `X` coordinate of the public key, then `32 bytes` for the `Y` coordinate.

-In kaspa, you only need the `32 bytes` for the `X` coordinate as the public key to generate addresses whose transactions are signed with Schnorr.
+In Kaspa, you only need the `32 bytes` for the `X` coordinate as the compressed public key to generate addresses whose transactions are signed with Schnorr.

 Transactions signed with ECDSA are currently not supported.